dennis-gerike/flickr-images-to-postcard-converter/README.md

 The scope of this tool is straightforward:

 * download the given Flickr photo or Flickr album,
-* convert the photos according to the configured settings
+* convert the photos according to the configured settings,
-* and then export them to the specified folder
+* save them in the specified output folder

-The user can customize the processing by:
+The user can configure the following options:

-* adjusting the aspect ratio
+* adjusting the aspect ratio:
-    * does not need to be the postcard format
-    * can be any value greater than 0
+    * postcard format is only a suggestion, it can be any other aspect ratio
-* adding horizontal and/or vertical margins
+* adding horizontal and/or vertical margins:
-    * for visual or technical reasons
+    * for aesthetic reasons or to circumvent technical issues (e.g. limited printer capabilities)
-* adding a line of text
+* adding a caption:
-    * e.g. to show the Flickr ID or the name of the photo
+    * e.g. to show the title of the photo or other meta information
-* adjusting the space between text and photo
+* adjusting the space between text and photo:
-    * so they are not...
+    * for aesthetic reasons, so the text is not tightly pressed against the photo

-The tool will make sure, that all photos are correctly resized, without stretching, squeezing or cropping the original photo.
+The tool will make sure that all photos are correctly resized - without stretching, squeezing or cropping the original photo.

 ## How to run the app